CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (Playwright test patterns), lists specific capabilities, and provides explicit trigger conditions including file patterns and import references.
-It uses proper third-person voice and is concise without being vague.
-The 'Must use when' clause with concrete file and import triggers is particularly strong for disambiguation.
+This is an excellent skill description that concisely covers specific capabilities, provides clear trigger conditions with file patterns and import references, and occupies a distinct niche.
+It uses proper third-person voice and balances brevity with completeness effectively.

 DimensionReasoningScore